paulkarpenko/us-code-ui/uscode/title-22-foreign-relations-and-intercourse/chapter-038-department-of-state.md

 For definition of “Secretary” as used in this section, see section 5002 of Pub.
 L. 117–81, set out as a note under [section 263c of this title](./chapter-007-international-bureaus-congresses-etc.md#section-263c).

+<a id="section-2736d-1"></a>
+## § 2736d–1.
+Donald M. Payne International Development Fellowship Program
+**(a) Authorization** There shall be in the Department a Donald M. Payne International Development Fellowship Program.

+**(b) Purpose** The program required by subsection (a) shall continue to provide financial assistance, mentoring, and professional development opportunities to individuals pursuing careers in international development.

+**(c) Administration** The program required by subsection (a) shall be administered by the Department, consistent with existing law and regulations.

+### Statutory Notes

+#### Definition
+For definition of “Department” as used in this section, see section 5002 of Pub.
+L. 119–60, set out as a note under [section 2651 of this title](./chapter-038-department-of-state.md#section-2651).

 <a id="section-2736e"></a>
 ## § 2736e.
 Voluntary participation
 **(a) In general** Nothing in this title should be construed so as to compel any employee to participate in the collection of the data or divulge any personal information.
 Department employees shall be informed that their participation in the data collection contemplated by this title is voluntary.